 Touring Frank Lloyd Wright’s winter home and architectural school in Scottsdale, Arizona

-Today, Taliesin West serves as one of the campuses for the Frank Lloyd Wright School of Architecture.
-Tours provide the public with the opportunity to see his desert masterpiece and gain insight into the man.
+Today, tours provide the public with the opportunity to see his desert masterpiece and gain insight into the man.

 Wright began building Taliesin West in the Arizona desert in 1937 at the of 70.
 He purchased approximately 800 acres of government land for $12.50 an acre, including water rights.
 Many people told him there was no water on the land, but he found water.
 The well is still in the same place today as when it was built and still supplies all the water for Taliesin West.